 This approach is known as the Pull Marketing Strategy.

-When the above business owners say online marketing was "poor" the issue is more around the people who drove the online marketing.
+When business owners say online marketing was "poor", the issue is that the eCommerce website did not have the relevant journeys to engage with people who have specific buying intent.

 Lack of online search visibility (SEO):